How Disbursement Works

-Please note: Pending items on your Aid Status page in Student Self Service⤷ will prevent disbursement from occurring.
+Pending items on your Aid Status page in ONE.UF⤷ will prevent disbursement from occurring.
 All students are strongly advised to monitor their Aid Status page regularly.

 During disbursement, your financial aid will first be applied to pending charges on your account.
 Please note that federal aid (e.g., unsubsidized & PLUS loans) can only pay current term charges.
 After pending charges are paid, any leftover money is sent directly to you.
 This money is referred to as your financial aid refund.

 For most students, all of their financial aid will disburse at one time at the beginning of each term (fall, spring, summer).
 Loans may be disbursed no earlier than 10 days prior to the start date of the term (as based on the UF academic calendar, not the UFCD calendar).
 Disbursement will continue throughout each semester to accommodate for late completion of files.

 You may check your disbursement status via the following website: